Back to blog

 The formula: how to calculate your hourly rate

 Hourly rate = (target net income + taxes + social security + business costs + reserves) ÷ sellable hours per year.
-What goes into each line:
+Each line needs to be estimated on its own, or the result lands hundreds of euros off per month:

 Sellable hours: 1,180 instead of 2,080